-The project has incorporated several elements intended to minimize the visual impact of the church.
+The project has incorporated numerous elements intended to minimize the visual impact of the church.
 The project went through several redesigns in order to set the structure back from El Camino Real as far as possible.
 The visibility of the project has been minimized by placing some portions of the project in a basement.
 Substantial amounts of landscaping are proposed along El Camino Real and in the proposed parking lots, and vine-covered trellises have been incorporated into the façade design.
 The proposed building materials and colors are darker, off-white tones with tan brick and a dull gray roof.
+The applicant has attempted to further limit the visual impact of the tower by incorporating an open frame design on three sides of the upper 10 feet (see Exhibit #5).

 In addition, the site is located in a transition area between low-intensity uses, such as the wetland restoration project and agricultural uses, and higher intensity uses, including the fairly high-density residential development located immediately southeast of the site (CDP #6-98-154).
 The project site is higher in elevation than the undeveloped river valley, but lower than the adjacent residential development.
 Thus, the subject development should appear as a stair-step transition from the river valley to the developed residential area.

-Nevertheless, the proposed 43-foot high tower is not what would be considered a traditional narrow church steeple, but instead is proposed as a broad, substantial tower, which will present a large and imposing mass, particularly from northbound El Camino Real.
-Thirty feet is the typical height limit for new development within most of the Coastal Zone in San Diego County.
-The assessment of visual impact is a subjective area, and the 30-foot height limit has been widely applied to in the Coastal Zone to ensure that a minimum level of view protection and a limit on bulk and scale is applied on a consistent basis.
-The tower is only an architectural element of the church and is not required for the functioning of the church.
+Views of the site from Interstate 5 are distant, and do not involve any view blockage of the river valley.
+The site is barely visible to traffic on northbound El Camino Real until immediately at the site, by which point there is little potential for view blockage of the scenic hills and river valley to the north.
+Although thirty feet is the typical height limit for new development within most of the Coastal Zone in San Diego County, as noted above, height deviations are allowed on a case-by-case basis.
+In this particular case, the location and siting of the structure and the various design factors that have been incorporated into the project will minimize the visual impact of the project.
+Special Condition #1 requires the submittal of final plans, approved by the City of San Diego, in conformance with the preliminary plans.